-JSS International School is a private co-educational primary school located in Al Barsha, Dubai which was first established on March 2009 by the JSS Education Foundation and provides education for students between KG to Grade 9, or ages four to 14 years.
+JSS International School is a private co-educational through school located in Jumeirah Village Circle (between the Al Khail Road and Hessa Street) to which it relocated from its nearby Al Barsha site in 2017.
+The school was first established on March 2009 by the JSS Education Foundation and provides education for students between KG to Grade 12, or ages four to 17 years.

 The Story so Far

 JSS International School is one of over 130 schools, including 122 State Board schools in India, one IGCSE and 12 CBSE schools, operated by the JSS Mahavidyapeetha (JSSMVP), a charitable trust that is dedicated to "the development of culture, literature and education for the prosperity of humanity".
 Education for All is the central teaching of this Trust which aims to improve the socio economic circumstances of those it touches.
 Established over some sixty years ago, JSSMVP aims to transcend boundaries and cultures.
 The standard of education in its schools is consistently above average, with excellent academic results in the All India Secondary School Examinations.

 JSSI is one of two schools in Dubai that are part of the JSSMVP.
 The school, in common with many, has a Mission and Vision which is shares on its very comprehensive website, but it is the School Promise which seems, in relatively brief words, to provide an overview of its aims: